Cuisine of Quebec: History

-The cuisine of Québec evolved from that of 16th-century Northern France.
+The cuisine of Québec evolved from that of 17th-century Northern France.
 It also retains some heritage from Poitevin cuisine: many Québecois make pâté marmite; soupe aux gourganes, which is based on gourgane beans, a strain of fava bean; and soups based on other legumes.
 Charentaise chowders (chaudrées charentaises) have evolved into the quiaudes of Gaspesia and the tourtes salées of Poitiers into tourtières.

 Other foods that originate from France are pot-au-feu; blood sausage (boudin); head cheese (tête fromagée); plorine sausages; ham hock stew (ragoût de pattes de cochon); rabbit stew (civet de lapin); French toast (pain perdu or pain doré); and pastries like crêpes, beignets, croquignole biscuits, and tarts.
 As in France, pork is the most popular meat.

 From the moment they arrived in the early 17th century, French colonists always preferred their native cuisine.
 However, they learned some culinary techniques from the Algonquins, Atikamekw and Iroquois.
 The most important ones were l’acériculture (the process of harvesting maple sap and creating maple syrup), ice fishing, and boucanage (in which fish or other meat is smoked for preservation and flavour).

 Food preservation was always important in pioneer times, due to long winters and to the frequent voyages of coureurs des bois.
 Butter, herbs, and lard were used for seasoning and salting.
 Pork and fish were boucanés, while other meats and vegetables were preserved in vinegar.
 These techniques are still practiced today, though not for survival.
-Pioneers and their descendants also hunted and fished for sustenance.
+As game was so plentiful, pioneers and their descendants always hunted and fished for sustenance.

 By the 1670s, a substantial agrarian population had emerged in the region of Québec City, and French habits dominated.
 Meals almost always featured soup, bread, meat, and wine.
-Since the climate made it difficult to grow grapes, wines were always imported from France.
+Since the climate made it difficult to grow European grapes (namely, Vitis vinifera), wines were always imported from France.

 The Conquest of New France in 1760 brought some culinary changes to Québec.
 One of the immediate effects was the elimination of wine, as it could no longer be imported from France.
 Another major change was the importation of the potato, which, in only a few decades, became a staple ingredient in Québec, dethroning bread in popularity.
 Sugar consumption also increased.
 Finally, the British imported many recipes like mashed potatoes, crumble, and meat pies.

-The period following the Aroostook War in 1839 resulted in increased interaction between Québec and New England.
-Some recipes inspired by the cultural exchange included fèves au lard, ketchup maison, and date squares.
+Because tensions with the young United States alleviated, the period following the Aroostook War in 1839 saw increased interaction between Québec and New England.
+Some recipes inspired by the cultural exchange included fèves au lard, ketchup aux fruits, and date squares.
 The socio-economic standing of French Canadians also fell to deplorable levels; the intense poverty pushed them to simplify their meals.
 Recipes for bouillon were now almost nothing more than warm water.
 Alcoholic beverages were rarely consumed, and butter was either used sparingly or absent.
 Some famine foods like ploye emerged during this period.